It's 3 AM. Your brain won't shut off.

 Type 2: The Relationship Analysis Loop

-The Thought Pattern: âDid I say the wrong thing?
+The Thought Pattern: “Did I say the wrong thing?
 Do they still like me?
-They didnât text back, what does that mean?â
+They didn’t text back.
+What does that mean?”

 You analyze every interaction for hidden meanings.
-Tone, word choice, response time, everything gets examined for signs of approval or rejection.
+Tone, word choice, response time.
+Everything gets examined for signs of approval or rejection.

 What Triggers It: